Zeesky-code/CaseExtractorURL/README.md

 #README
 This repository contains a Java program that can scrape metadata and html content of the judgements which are published on the website of The Constitutional Court of The Republic Turkey (https://kararlarbilgibankasi.anayasa.gov.tr/).

 The program uses Jsoup to crawl the website page by page, parse the metadata for each result item, and extract the html content from the url.
-The program then stores the metadata, url, and extracted html content in batches of 1000 to a MySQL database.
+The program then stores the metadata, url, and extracted html content to a MySQL database.

+> **Warning**
+>Due to the large amount of data being crawled, the program might take a while to run depending on Internet speed and other factors.
+On average, it takes about 30 minutes to crawl and store 11k court judgements.

 ## Getting Started
 ### Prerequisites